 Climb to the top of Grossmünster Church in Zurich

-Grossmünster Church is one of the four major churches in the city, and you can climb to the top of the tower for an amazing view over the city.
+Grossmünster Church is one of the four major churches in the city, and you can climb to the top of the tower for an amazing view of the city.
 It is especially stunning for sunset as you get to see the sun setting behind the city!

 Learn at the Olympic Museum

 You must visit the Olympic Museum in Lausanne if you are a sports lover.
-It houses a permanent exhibition where you can see displays of past Olympic events, athletes and medals.
+It houses a permanent exhibition where you can see displays of past Olympic events, athletes, and medals.
 It is an interactive museum, so great for families with kids!

 Wander the Streets of Lucerne

-The colorful Old town of Lucerne is one of the most picturesque places to visit in Switzerland.
+The colorful Old Town of Lucerne is one of the most picturesque places to visit in Switzerland.
 Stroll the cobblestone streets of Lucerne, cross the historic bridges, and admire the well-preserved medieval buildings.